swade1987/software-circus-ket-demo/README.md

-# Software Circus KET Demo
+# Kismatic Enterprise Toolkit Demo using Packet.net
-A repository for my Kismatic Enterprise Toolkit (KET) demo at Software Circus Amsterdam (10th Jan 2017).

-The repository uses [Packet.net](https://www.packet.net/) to provide the underlying infrastructure.

 The following two projects are used to make this demo possible: